cmu-phil/r-tetrad/README.md

 # Install

 This code can be used in R or RStudio.
 It has been tested on Mac aarch64 and Windows x64 but should also work on Mac x64 and Linux.
 Additional platforms are available by mucking with the code.
+We used RStudio 2023.06.1 Build 524 with R version 4.3.2 (2023-10-31) to test it on Mac aarch64.

 The procedure for running it in RStudio is as follows.